freedomofpress/securedrop/README.md

 ## License

-SecureDrop is open source and released under the [GNU General Public License v3](/LICENSE).
+SecureDrop is open source and released under the [GNU Affero General Public License v3](/LICENSE).

 The [wordlist](/securedrop/wordlist) we use to generate source passphrases comes from [Diceware](http://world.std.com/~reinhold/diceware.html), and is licensed under Creative Commons Attribution 3.0 Unported thanks to A G Reinhold.